Hotel Outreach Automation

 The tech stack

-• Orchestration: n8n, self-hosted on Hetzner.
-Picked over Zapier and Make because the pipeline has loops, branching, and custom code nodes that the SaaS tools either cannot do or charge per-execution prohibitively for.
+- Orchestration: n8n, self-hosted on Hetzner.
+Picked over Zapier and Make because the pipeline has loops, branching, and custom code nodes that the hosted no-code tools either cannot do or charge per-execution prohibitively for.

-• Discovery: Playwright (Python) for the scraper, with a Go service running the booking-engine detection cascade.
+- Discovery: Playwright (Python) for the collector, with a Go service running the booking-engine detection cascade.

 How a build like this rolls out (5 phases)

-3. Build the unsexy parts first (week 2-3): scrapers, enrichment, dedupe, write-backs.
+- Build the unsexy parts first (week 2-3): data collectors, enrichment, dedupe, write-backs.
 The AI step is the easy part if the data going into it is clean.

 Why this pattern generalizes

 The architecture (discover → enrich → personalize → send → handle replies) applies to any outbound motion where personalization is the bottleneck.
-Real estate brokers, B2B SaaS, professional services, recruiters, education — same five stages.
+Real estate brokers, professional services, recruiters, agencies.
+The same five stages.
 The model behind the personalization step and the discovery query are what change.

-According to Deloitte's State of AI survey, 79% of organizations report that AI-driven personalization at scale is the single biggest unlock in their sales motion.
-The hard part is not the AI, it is the plumbing that gets clean data in and clean actions out.
+In every one of these motions, the hard part is not the AI.
+It is the plumbing that gets clean data in and clean, approved actions out.
 That is what this build solves.

 Frequently asked questions